Sriganeshkavali/Classification_Project_Notebook/README.md

 Evaluation: Used standard classification metrics (Accuracy, Precision, Recall, F1-Score) to compare model performance and select the best predictor.

-## College Student Placement Prediction: Exploratory Data Analysis and Classification
+## Project 2: College Student Placement Prediction: Exploratory Data Analysis and Classification
 This notebook implements a machine learning approach to predict college student placement using a synthetic dataset of 10,000 students.

 ### The process involves: